Back to prior page

 "Clark was living at 1119 N. McCadden Place in Hollywood at the time he applied for a Social Security number.
 The application was dated January 20, 1937 and lists his employer as 'The Motion Picture Industry'.
 His birthdate is listed as February 26, 1891, in Davis (really Daviess) County, Indiana.
 Parents were Wesley Richard Clark and Nancy Eloise Cross.
 He is shown with his family in the 1900 Indiana Census for Daviess County, Elmore Township.
 On it he is shown as Elmer S. Clark.
 Since he signed his Social Security application as Stephen Clark, his full name would have been Elmer Stephen Clark."

-He was married three times: there's an unnamed wife listed on his World War I draft registration; in 1937, he tied the knot with Wilda Ruth McCleary (nee Naugle) and she passed away in 1952; wife number three was Emily Margaret Clark and she was the informant on Steve's death certificate.
+Steve was married three times: there's an unnamed wife listed on his World War I draft registration; in 1937, he tied the knot with Wilda Ruth McCleary (nee Naugle) and she passed away in 1952; wife number three was Emily Margaret Clark and she was the informant on Steve's death certificate.

 63 year old Steve Clark passed away at his home in Van Nuys, California on June 29, 1954 from various heart/coronary problems.
+Found no death notice on him at newspapers.com and Newspaper Archive.
+However, there was a funeral notice and survivors were wife Emily and his brother James (link below).
+Steve was interred at Valhalla Memorial Park, North Hollywood, California.

 Below is a chart of Steve Clark's movie career from 1933 - early 1950s in westerns, serials, shorts, and other films.
 His TV work is NOT included.
 I've used the RELEASE dates (not filming dates) from the Internet Movie Database (IMDb).